GRDigital/hobo/book/src/basic-concepts/dom-events.md

 	})
 ```

 These methods operate by means of, unsurprisingly, adding or modifying a **Component** on the element.
 The callback itself gets wrapped in `hobo::dom_events::EventHandlerCallback`, which will unsubscribe from DOM when dropped.
-A **Component** with a `Vec<hobo::dom_events::EventHandlerCallback>` is created unless it already exists, then the just created `EventHandlerCallback` is just pushed into it.
+A **Component** with a `Vec<EventHandlerCallback>` is created unless it already exists, then the just created `EventHandlerCallback` is just pushed into it.

-It's possible to manage subscribing/unsubscribing manually, if really necessary, or have handlers for other components, particularly might be useful when you're doing some kind of a slider and you want some logic in `on_mouse_move` even if the mouse leaves the element:
+It's possible to manage subscribing/unsubscribing manually by calling the functions on raw `web_sys::HtmlElement`s.
+For example, when you're doing some kind of a slider and you want some logic in `on_mouse_move` even if the mouse leaves the element:

 ```rust,noplaypen
 element